rohitkoshy2004/Car-damage-masking-using-Python-and-Blender/README.md

 # 🚗 Blender Car Damage Masking

-This project demonstrates how to add **realistic car damage** (dents, scratches, dirt, and cracks) in **Blender** using assets, procedural textures, and a Python script.
+Synthetic Data Generation Using Blender and python.
+Read # Documentation File before going into it This project demonstrates how to add **realistic car damage** (dents, scratches, dirt, and cracks) in **Blender** using assets, procedural textures, and a Python script.

 ---